-Cancer-survivor, who is all set for the half marathon on Sunday, says running has given him the confidence to clear his medical tests
+Cancer-survivor Samuel Chettiar, who is all set for the Mumbai half marathon on Sunday, says running has given him the confidence and strength to clear his medical tests

 Mumbai: Life has given cancer survivor Samuel Chettiar a second chance after he was detected with Hodgkin Lymphoma (Stage 4) in 2008.
 And Chettiar, who will be participating in this Sunday’s Standard Chartered Mumbai Marathon (half marathon), credits his recovery to distance running.